 CURRENT BOARD MEMBERS

-Michelle Forrieter - PRESIDENT
+Michelle Forrieter - past PRESIDENT

 Michelle Forrieter is a lawyer working in Alberta's energy industry and is thrilled to be a part of the excellent Ghost River Theatre team.
 Although always an avid theatre-goer, the Ghost River Theatre Board is her first behind the scenes involvement in the professional theatre community, and she is constantly inspired by the depth of commitment and creativity that she has seen at Ghost River Theatre.
 Michelle holds a BA in Political Science, a BSc in Environmental Science, and an LLB, all from the University of Calgary.
 Like many Calgarians she loves spending time out the mountains hiking, camping and skiing, and has become an avid gardener since having a little plot of earth to call her own.